 Smoking weed is a different experience for everyone, depending on many things, including their preference and reaction to weed.
+The number of hits to get high highly varies from person to person.
 Cannabis is a very complex plant that we’re still exploring and trying to understand better, and how it affects you is all a part of the experience.

 These Factors Can Influence How Much Weed It Takes to Get You High